Jack, Joseph and Morton Mandel Center for Studies in Jewish Education

 In the past, Jewish families, like many others, offered girls fewer educational opportunities than boys.
 But that has not been the case for some time now.
 In her recent scholarship, Ilana Horwitz demonstrates the ways that girls raised by Jewish parents complete more years of college and attend more selective schools than girls from comparable socioeconomic backgrounds raised by non-Jewish parents.
 She argues that this is based on a distinctive “religious subculture” in the home.

-More information can be found in her article, From Bat Mitzvah to the Bar: Religious Habitus, Self-Concept, and Women’s Educational Outcomes (American Sociological Review, February 28, 2022).
+More information can be found in her article, "From Bat Mitzvah to the Bar: Religious Habitus, Self-Concept, and Women's Educational Outcomes" (American Sociological Review, Feb.
+28, 2022).

-Watch What Girls Learn in Jewish Families on YouTube
+Watch on YouTube: What Girls Learn in Jewish Families

 Jon Levisohn and Anna Hartman on a zoom screen